danwjoyce/chronosig-www/content/about/_index.md

 ## What is Triage?
+*Updated: 14th April 2022 -- PPI feedback suggested minor changes to language for readability*

-*Triaging* is where a clinician synthesises available information to make a decision about what to do next.
+*Triaging* is where a clinician combines available information to make a decision about what to do next.

 For example, a clinician presented with a referral will usually have information about: